 This course covers the use of one of today's most powerful Web design tools, Dreamweaver.
-Students will cover the Dreamweaver topics and skills necessary to build and manage attractive, dynamic professional websites.
+Students will cover the Dreamweaver topics and skills necessary to build and manage attractive, dynamic professional Web sites.

-175 Java Programming
+3 Credit Hours 175 Java Programming

 Java is an object-oriented programming language that can be used to create stand-alone applications and applets.
 Java applications are platform-independent programs that will run on any computer that supports Java.
 Java applets are used to enhance World Wide Web pages.
-By using applets, webpages can include audio, animation, interactivity, video and even three-dimensional imaging.
+By using applets, Web pages can include audio, animation, interactivity, video and even three-dimensional imaging.
 This course includes coverage of the Java language and Object-Oriented Programming.